 As a Crown Agent, we also give effect to the Government's broader priorities and continue to adhere to the expectations outlined in the Enduring Letter of Expectations around delivering better results and improved public services for New Zealanders, while managing within tight fiscal constraints.

-Going for growth & International Education Plan for Growth
+Going for growth

 Going For Growth sets out the Government's approach to making New Zealand's economy grow faster, increasing living standards and opportunities for all New Zealanders.